wp-plugins/weather-master/readme.txt

 Fast page load times and no conflicts or errors, Weather Master is 100% SEO Ready to improve your wordpress google rank.

-IMPORTANT: Errors and conflicts free.
+> IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX

 **News Weather for Wordpress**

-**LITE Version Contains:**
+**LITE Version Contains**

 * Display, Hide or Change any Widget Title